 5th Avenue South is the pulse of Naples.
 The vibe is casual, but with an upscale feel.
 It's a great place to spend an afternoon wandering in-and-out of the many locally-owned retail shops, with an occasional stop at one of the restaurants to enjoy a wonderful meal and an expertly crafted drink.
 You will also find arts & entertainment venues and many special events year round.
 Or just enjoy a stroll up and down the iconic "Main Street" lined with Royal Palms and tropical flora.
 In the evenings, the Palms are beautifully lit, making the entire stretch of Fifth Avenue South a magical place to be.
 Some of my favorites on Fifth Avenue South;

-- Ocean Prime – top notch service, vibrant scene, great happy hour menu
+- Ocean Prime - Always provides top notch service, vibrant scene, and great happy hour menu.

-- Caffé Milano – friendly service and great for people watching
+- Caffé Milano - Friendly service and great for people watching, Caffe Milano is welcoming and never disappoints.
+This is also a happy hour favorite.

 Mercato, 9132 Strada Place

 Anchored by Whole Foods Market and Silverspot Cinema, Mercato is a fun place to shop and dine.
-There are many dining options for everyone’s taste buds.
+There are many dining options for everyone's taste buds.
 AZN Azian Cuizine, Bravo!
 Cucina Italiana.
-Burntwood Tavern, Capital Grille, The Counter, Hampton Social, Rocco’s Tacos, The Pub and more.
+Burntwood Tavern, Capital Grille, The Counter, Hampton Social, Rocco's Tacos, The Pub and more.
 Mercato often has events on the lawn opposite Silverspot.
+Mercato hosts Cars and Coffee 239 event where all makes and all models are welcome.
+It's the third Sunday of the month and always draws a fantastic crowd.
 In season, parking can be a bit challenging.
 Thankfully, many locations offer valet parking.

 Pure Florida, 1200 Fifth Avenue South